pgmartin11/StockMarketPortfolioTwo/readme.txt

   $ ant with.emma test

-- create WAR file
+- create the WAR file

   $ ant war

-- deploy the app to local Tomcat installation
+- deploy the application to a local Tomcat installation

   $ ant deploy